ehealthkd/corpora/2021/ref/testing/README.md

 # Testing data

-This folder will contain the testing data with reference annotations once the competition is finished.
+This folder contains the testing data with reference annotations.
+Three separate sources are given: medline (Spanish), wikinews (Spanish), and CORD (English).